AusDTO/dto-design-guide/_foundations/layout/spacing-guidance.md

 <details open data-label="sidebar-accessibility-accordion" aria-expanded="false">
   <summary>Accessibility <span class="visuallyhidden">guidance for sidebar</span></summary>
   <div class="accordion-panel">
+    <p>Set layout so that content wraps properly when zoomed in and out.</p>
-    <p>Low-vision users should be able to increase the size of the text by up to 200 per cent without breaking the layout.</p>
+    <p>Users who need to enlarge the page (for example, with <a href="http://www.zoomtext.com/products/zoomtext-magnifierreader/" rel="external">ZoomText</a>) should be able to increase the size of text by up to 200%.</p>
   </div>
 </details>